minervaeu/Ressouces/README.md

 # Ressources

+This is my Repository, where i store all things which belong to my Web-Development-Projects.

 # === Special credits to ===

 The Odin Project - the place where i used to learn Web Development: